againerdewar/personal-site/posts/invert.md

    While students are working on the exercises, I wander around the room, answering questions and listening to their conversations.

-   Based on the information in the online responses, I may give a brief "mini-lecture" at the start of class which responds to specific questions or concerns.
+   Based on the information in the online responses, I may give a brief <q>mini-lecture</q> at the start of class which responds to specific questions or concerns.
    These never last more than a few minutes.